NVIDIA/spark-rapids-benchmarks/nds/README.md

 Yarn Resource Manager UI) until enough resources are released.

 ## Data Validation
-To validate query output between Power Runs w/o GPU, we provide [nds_validate.py](nds_validate.py) to do the job.
+To validate query output between Power Runs with and without GPU, we provide [nds_validate.py](nds_validate.py) to do the job.

 Arguments supported by `nds_validate.py`:
 ```